adafruit/awesome-stemma/README.md

 ## Compatibility

 Stemma and Stemma QT have compatibility with similar connections used by manufacturers other than Adafruit.
-STEMMA attempts to be as cross-compatible as possible with both Grove and Gravity (compatible connectors & 3-5V power/logic).
+STEMMA attempts to be as cross-compatible as possible with both Grove, easyC and Gravity (compatible connectors & 3-5V power/logic).
 STEMMA QT is cross-compatible with Qwiic - STEMMA QT connector/cable is same as Qwiic.
 You can use STEMMA QT devices with Qwiic devices/controllers.

 See the chart on the Adafruit Stemma/StemmaQT Guide for the latest compatibility charts between Stemma, Stemma QT, Grove, Qwiic, and Gravity connections.